Beersville, Pennsylvania

 Beersville, originally known as Falmers, is an exurban unincorporated village in southwestern Moore Township, Pennsylvania near the Lehigh Township line on Route 248.
-It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and which was thus the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and which was thus the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

+History

 The village appears on an 1830 map identified as Falmers.
-The Beers family settled here sometime in the 1800s, so it is believed its present name is derived from them.
+The Beers family settled here sometime in the 1800s, so the name is believed to be derived from them.
 Henry's 1850 history identifies the village as Bears Tavern and an 1870 county atlas refers to it as Bursville Hotel, possibly a typographical error.